purpleidea/mgmt/docs/resource-guide.md

 ```

 This returns a populated resource struct as a `Res`.
 It shouldn't populate any
-values which already have the correct default as the golang zero value.
+values which already get a good default as the respective golang zero value.
 In
 general it is preferable if the zero values make for the correct defaults.
+(This is to say, resources are designed to behave safely and intuitively
+when parameters take a zero value, whenever this is possible.)

 #### Example